Buying, owning & selling a home

 Buying a home is a significant milestone for many.
 There is a lot to consider when purchasing property and taking on a mortgage.
 Whether you’re a first-time buyer, a seasoned homeowner, or contemplating selling your property, it’s important to know what’s involved and what options you have.

-Explore the links below to reliable guides and online tools and organizations offering legal help.
+Explore the links below to reliable online guides and tools and to organizations in BC.
 They have been chosen by librarians at Courthouse Libraries BC.

 Selected resources